aericjw/AppSecUnitCalculator/README.md

 ## Support Policy
 THIS IS NOT PART OF THE DYNATRACE PRODUCT.
 This is meant to be a simple way to provide a projection on ASU consumption.

+## Current Development
+A Dynatrace Custom App is currently being developed, all the relevant files are in the app-sec-unit-calculator directory.

 ## Future Development
-The project is currently a command line script, which requires installing python and other modules which isn't always ideal or allowed.
+The project is currently a command line script and a custom Dynatrace app, which requires installing tools which isn't always ideal or allowed.
 In development is a web-based Single Page Application that can take the URL and API Token then print a resulting forecast through the browser.
-Also in development is a Dynatrace Custom App version of the calculator.